 What are the updates?

-The most notable update right from the gun is the new TPU and synthetic mesh upper.
+The most notable update right from the gun on the Circuit is the new TPU and synthetic mesh upper.
 The super lightweight and very breathable material we’ve seen on higher-end shoes helps the overall comfort immensely.
 The material offers an already broken-in feeling and allows the BOA to quickly do its work — not folding or crumpling fabric when tightened.

 Air-flow and cooling is a massive benefit of using the TPU and synthetic mesh material.
 The small perforations are vented but not bare to the foot.
 The fabric under the perforations acts as a buffer to keep the airflow natural.